TWISTEX: Tornado core sampling

 The HITPR probe used to take in-situ tornado measurements.

-TWISTEX deployed several hardened instruments in the paths of tornadoes to collect the following datasets: atmospheric pressure, temperature, humidity, wind speed and direction, and visualization for accurate debris/hydrometeor velocities and for verification of the tornado-relative location of the in situ sampling.
+A primary instrument used by TWISTEX during operations were the Hardened In-situ Tornado Pressure Recorders (HITPR), a thermodynamic probe that would be deployed in the paths of tornadoes to collect datasets of atmospheric pressure, temperature, humidity, wind speed, direction, visualization for accurate debris/hydrometeor velocities and for verification of the tornado-relative location of the in-situ sampling.
+Measurements were recorded at 10 samples/second when being affected by tornado circulation.
+They were manufactured highly aerodynamic so it could withstand strong winds without fail.